koverton/solace-monitoring-extension/docs/metrics.md

 ## Global Discard Statistics:

 Metrics Prefix: `Custom Metrics|<component-id>|Solace|<instance-name>|Statistics|Discards|`

+    By default, discard metrics are excluded by the `excludeDiscardMetrics` which defaults to `true`.

 Aggregate discard statistics for all inbound and outbound traffic.
 These are counters incremented since the VMR or Messaging Appliance is booted or since the counter was administratively cleared.